odubno/instagram-analyzer/README.md

 $ git add .
 $ git commit -m "final push"
 $ git push heroku master

+> Pushing up dependencies to Heroku will take some time.
+Be patient.

 ```
 And one final thing to take care of our hidden keys is to run the code below in our terminal: